 Relevant technical information for sharing studies under WRC-27 Agenda Item 1.19

-Working Party (WP) 5B thanks WP 7C for its liaison statement (Document 5B/XX), requesting the characteristics and protection criteria of the systems operating in the frequency band 4 200-4 400 MHz, for sharing/compatibility studies under WRC-27 agenda item 1.19.
-The frequency band 4 200-4 400 MHz is allocated to the aeronautical mobile (R) service (AM(R)S) and the aeronautical radionavigation service (ARNS) on the primary basis.
-Use of the frequency band 4 200-4 400 MHz by the aeronautical radionavigation service is reserved exclusively for radio altimeters installed on board aircraft and for the associated transponders on the ground.
-And use of the frequency band 4 200-4 400 MHz by stations in the aeronautical mobile (R) service is reserved exclusively for wireless avionics intra-communication systems that operate in accordance with recognized international aeronautical standards.

-WP 5B highlights the following ITU-R recommendations and Reports that provide relevant technical information of above aviation systems:
+Working Party (WP) 5B thanks WP 7C for its liaison statement (Document 5B/18), requesting the characteristics and protection criteria of the systems operating in-bands or adjacent bands, as appropriate, to the proposed frequency bands 4 200-4 400 MHz and 8 400-8 500 MHz under WRC-27 AI 1.19, for sharing/compatibility studies.

+WP 5B notes that the frequency band 4 200-4 400 MHz is allocated to the primary aeronautical mobile (R) service (AM(R)S) for use of wireless avionics intra-communication systems (WAICS) under RR No. 5.436, and to the primary aeronautical radionavigation service (ARNS) for use of radio altimeters onboard aircraft and associated transponders on ground under RR No. 5.438.
+The adjacent frequency band 4 400-4 500 MHz is allocated to the primary aeronautical mobile service.
+The adjacent frequency band 8 500-8 550 MHz is allocated to the primary radiolocation service.WP 5B highlights the following ITU-R Recommendations and Reports that provide relevant technical information to conduct sharing and compatibility studies:

 Recommendation ITU-R M.2059-0 Operational and technical characteristics and protection criteria of radio altimeters utilizing the band 4 200-4 400 MHz (02/2014)

-This recommendation provides the technical and operational characteristics, and protection criteria of radio altimeters.
-Representative operational and technical characteristics of radio altimeters are in Annex 1 and Annex 2 of this recommendation.
-The protection criteria of the radio altimeters are in Annex 3 of this recommendation.
-Radio altimeter antenna pattern can be found in Annex 2 Section 1.2 of this recommendation.

 Recommendation ITU-R M.2067-0 Technical characteristics and protection criteria for Wireless Avionics Intra-Communication systems (02/2015)

-This recommendation provides the technical and operational characteristics and protection criteria for wireless avionics intra-communication (WAIC) systems, as described in its Annex.
+This recommendation provides the technical and operational characteristics and protection criteria for wireless avionics intra-communication (WAIC) systems operating in the frequency band 4 200-4 400 MHz, as described in its Annex.

 Report ITU-R M.2319-0 Compatibility analysis between wireless avionic intra-communication systems and systems in the existing services in the frequency band 4 200-4 400 MHz (11/2014)